 In every case, care should be taken to save $\sim 1/2$ of a sample for independent testing.
 If testing would consume all or nearly all of a sample and there is an identified suspect charged in the case, the accused must receive appropriate notification.
 Written and/or verbal notification will be given to the prosecuting attorney informing him/her of possible consumption and requesting defense counsel be notified of the situation.
-Before testing will commence, an allowance will be made for testing by another accredited laboratory agreed upon by both parties.
+Before testing will commence, an allowance will be made upon by both parties.
 Additionally, a letter from the prosecuting attorney must be received by the laboratory indicating whether or not the sample may be consumed.